hrgdavor/jsx6/README.md

 - if there is a popular standalone signals lib will consider integrating

-## If you are doing SSR(Server side rendering) GTFO

-Supporting SSR(Server Side Rendering) is actively ignored.
-Any compromises for using this lib combined with SSR are not welcome.

-This lib is strictly for JS APPLICATIOS that are not crawled by search engines.

-I do not want any ugly compromises to suport SSR (that I luckily never personally needed in my JavaScript apps).

 ## Useful standalone parts of JSX6

 If more parts of `jsx6` will make sense as standalone libs this section will be updated.